 NOAA Fisheries Gulf Aquaculture permit holders must notify the Regional Aquaculture Coordinator within 30 days after any change in the application information specified in 50 CFR 622.101(d)(11).
 The NOAA Fisheries Gulf Aquaculture permit is void if any change in the information is not reported within 30 days.

-The permittee must conduct any sampling and monitoring procedures specified in their NOAA Fisheries Gulf Aquaculture permit.
+The permittee must comply with all monitoring and requirements specified in their NOAA Fisheries Gulf Aquaculture permit.
+The permittee must also comply with all applicable monitoring and reporting requirements specified in the valid EPA NPDES permit and U.S. Army Corps of Engineers Section 10 permit for each particular operation.

 The permittee must conduct inspections of permitted aquaculture systems for entanglements and interactions with marine mammals, protected species, and migratory birds.
 The frequency of these inspections will be specified in the conditions of their NOAA Fisheries Gulf Aquaculture permit.